 Yup, that’s correct!
 And I’ll say that everything she said in that ebook was on-point practical strategies that worked for me from day one.
 I am so glad I bought it and it was so worth the investment.

-An interesting psychology trick our minds play when it comes to investing in something.
+An interesting psychology trick our minds play when it comes to something.

 3: Not Focussing On Pinterest (Big Mistake!)

 But for Pinterest, the lifespan of a pin can be as long as 3 months.
-Your pin from six months ago can go viral today.
-Thus providing your blog an evergreen traffic
+Your pin from six months ago can go viral today( I’ve witnessed it myself).
+Thus providing your blog evergreen traffic

 How to Make full use of Pinterest?